Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

 Dee N D’s: fresh lobster and fish at local prices, with Cuba Libres for 3 US dollars.
 Not fancy, not trying to be.
 Exactly the kind of place you come to Caye Caulker for.

 Ice & Beans: the best iced coffee on the island, served with a freshly baked mini donut.
-Vegan options available and the wifi is reliably good, which matters when you have been at sea for a few days.
+Vegan options available and the wifi is reliably good.

 The Little Kitchen: a genuine hidden gem with excellent lobster and local dishes.
-It is a bit remote and tricky to find, so I would not recommend walking there alone after dark.
+It is a bit remote and tricky to find I would not recommend walking there alone after dark.

 Things to do: snorkeling and Raggamuffin Tours

 The snorkeling around Caye Caulker is some of the best in Belize.
-A short boat ride brings you to Shark Ray Alley and Hol Chan Marine Reserve, where you swim alongside nurse sharks, southern stingrays and sea turtles in genuinely clear, warm water.
-I have snorkeled in a lot of places and this experience genuinely stood out.
+A short boat ride brings you to Shark Ray Alley and Hol Chan Marine Reserve, where you swim alongside nurse sharks, stingrays, and sea turtles in clear, warm water.
+Half day tours are available for those short on time.
+Caveman Tours is a highly recommended provider for these excursions.
+For diving enthusiasts, the Great Blue Hole is a world-famous dive site.
+Not a diver?
+Scenic flights offer breathtaking aerial views of this natural wonder.

-The highlight of my entire Belize trip, however, was the three-day sailing adventure with Raggamuffin Tours.
+The highlight of my entire Belize trip was the three-day sailing adventure with Raggamuffin Tours.
 They are the only company offering a sailing trip from Caye Caulker to Dangriga, with two nights on deserted islands, reggae music, fresh-caught fish and a drink called the Panty Ripper that is better than it sounds.
-Do not expect luxury; do expect one of the best experiences of your life.
+Do not expect luxury.
+Do expect one of the best experiences of your life.
 No Caye Caulker guide is complete without recommending this trip.
 Affordable too, which is almost suspicious.

 MY 3-DAY SAILING TRIP WITH RAGGAMUFFIN TOURS